Laura Fuentes

 More Flavor Options for Coconut Flour Muffins

-The eggy taste of some coconut flour baked goods is a common complaint and you can make coconut flour muffins taste better by adding a bit of lemon zest, cinnamon or pumpkin spice, even chocolate chips.
+The eggy taste of some coconut flour baked goods is a common complaint.
+I like adding lemon or orange zest to these blueberry coconut flour muffins.
+You can add cinnamon, pumpkin spice, or even chocolate chips.

-blueberry muffins in a muffin tin
+baked blueberry coconut flour muffins in a muffin tin

 How to Store Muffins

-You can freeze these muffins after baking once they’ve cooled down completely in an airtight container.
+To store coconut flour muffins, place them in an airtight container after they’ve completely cooled, then refrigerate for up to 1 week or freeze the muffins for up to 3 months.
 To reheat, either thaw overnight in the fridge or warm them up in the microwave for about 30 seconds.

 I often pack these blueberry coconut flour muffins straight from the freezer inside a lunchbox (frozen) and by lunch, they’ve thawed out completely and they are at room temperature.